brightmart/ai_law/README.md

          length of relevant articles:[(1, 0.71), (2, 0.0), (3, 0.18), (4, 0.07), (5, 0.03), (6, 0.01), (7, 0.004)].

-  4) Top20 accusation and its frequency( as you can see that data imbalance problem is not a big problem here.)
+ 4) Top20 accusation and its frequency( as you can see that data imbalance problem is not a big problem here; however in big data set this is a serious problem)

         Theft: 10051